 - Dredge the chicken in seasoned flour.

-- In a 2.75 quart Dutch oven heat oil and butter over medium heat and brown chicken.
+- In a 2.75 or 3-quart oval Dutch oven heat oil and butter over medium heat and brown chicken.

 - Remove chicken and set aside.